sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

    1. Verify the structure of the API call:
       1. Verify that the API calls are going through the API gateway:
           `https://{tenant}.api.identitynow.com`
-      2. Verify you are calling their version correctly:
+      2. Verify that you are calling their version correctly:
          - Private APIs:  `https://{tenant}.api.identitynow.com/cc/api/{endpoint}`
          - V2 APIs:  `https://{tenant}.api.identitynow.com/v2/{endpoint}`
          - V3 APIs: `https://{tenant}.api.identitynow.com/v3/{endpoint}`
          - Beta APIs:  `https://{tenant}.api.identitynow.com/beta/{endpoint}`
       3. Verify that the API calls have the correct headers (e.g., `content-type`), query parameters, and body data.
-   2. If the HTTP response is **401 Unauthorized** , this is an indication that either there is no `Authorization` header or the `access_token` is invalid.
+   2. If the HTTP response is **401 Unauthorized** , there is either no `Authorization` header or the `access_token` is invalid.
 Verify that the API calls are supplying the `access_token` in the `Authorization` header correctly (ex. `Authorization: Bearer {access_token}`) and that the `access_token` has not expired.
-   3. If the HTTP response is **403 Forbidden**, this is an indication that the `access_token` is valid, but the user you are running as doesn't have access to this endpoint.
-Check the access rights which are associated with the user.
+   3. If the HTTP response is **403 Forbidden**, the `access_token` is valid, but the user you are running as does not have access to this endpoint.
+Check the access rights associated with the user.
-      >**Note**:  This can also be due to calling an API which expects a user, but your authorization grant type might not have a user context.
-Calling most administrative APIs with a CLIENT_CREDENTIAL grant will often produce this result.
+      >**Note**:  This can also be caused by calling an API that expects a user, but your authorization grant type may not have a user context.
+Calling most administrative APIs with a CLIENT_CREDENTIAL grant often produces this result.

 2. **Verify the OAuth 2.0 Client**

    1. Verify that the OAuth 2.0 Client is not a Legacy OAuth client.
 Legacy OAuth clients will not work.
-      This is very apparent by looking at the Client ID, as OAuth 2.0 Client IDs have dashes.
+      This is very apparent by looking at the Client ID because OAuth 2.0 Client IDs have dashes.
 Here is an example:
       Legacy Client ID: `G6xLlBBOKIcOAQuK`
       OAuth 2.0 Client ID: `b61429f5-203d-494c-94c3-04f54e17bc5c`

-   2. Verify the OAuth 2.0 Client ID exists.
-This can be verified by calling:
+   2. Verify that the OAuth 2.0 Client ID exists.
+This can be verified with the following calls:

       ```text
         GET /beta/oauth-clients/{client-id}